SPIX23/shaiya-solutions/readme.md

 * ps_login ct file that will decrease the amount of failed logins allowed before the client gets disconnected

-* procedure that prevents camping kimuraku by changing the map positions if they logout anywhere in D2
+* Insert_Action_Log_E procedure that moves toons outside by changing the map positions when they logout in D2